karinaghristova/EduExplore/README.md

 I chose to make a small web application about schools and kindergartens in Sofia, thus making it easier for parents to obtain basic information about these types of educational institutions.
 # What information can you see?
 EduExplore provides information about:
-• General count of educational institutions in Sofia\n
+• General count of educational institutions in Sofia
 • General count of schools and kindergartens by inhabited areas
 • Count and list of schools and kindergartens by inhabited areas
 • Count and list of schools and kindergartens by regions
 • Count and list of schools according to he institution type
 • Count and list of schools according to the detailed institution type
 • Count and list of schools and kindergartens according to the the financing type they have
 #Technologies used for the project
 • ASP.NET Core MVC
 • Bootstrap
 • Chart.js